Skip to content

 Last updated:

 Before automated fingerprint identification systems existed, fingerprint bureaus faced a purely manual retrieval problem: a collection of tens of thousands of fingerprint cards could not be searched by comparing each incoming print against every record.
-A classification system was needed, one that organised prints into categories retrievable by a formula derived from the prints themselves, without requiring comparison to known suspects.
-The Henry Classification System, developed in Bengal in the 1890s and adopted by Scotland Yard in 1901, was the practical solution to this retrieval problem.
-It defined a vocabulary of pattern types, established rules for counting and tracing ridges to produce a numerical formula, and organised a fingerprint bureau's filing cabinets in a tree structure that could reduce a search from thousands of cards to dozens.
+The Henry Classification System, developed in Bengal in the 1890s and adopted by Scotland Yard in 1901, solved this by defining a vocabulary of pattern types, establishing rules for counting and tracing ridges to produce a numerical formula, and organising a bureau's filing cabinets in a tree structure that reduced a search from thousands of cards to dozens.

 The Henry system's operational importance largely ended when AFIS (Automated Fingerprint Identification System) became available to major forensic laboratories from the 1970s onward, first in the US and Japan, later globally.
 AFIS searches are driven by minutia coordinates, not by Henry pattern-type formulae.
 Nevertheless, the pattern type vocabulary Henry established (loops, whorls, arches and their subtypes) remains the lingua franca of fingerprint examination worldwide.
-In the ACE-V (Analysis, Comparison, Evaluation, Verification) method used by every accredited forensic fingerprint laboratory, the identification of pattern type in the analysis stage is Level 1 detail: the first and coarsest level of information extracted from a print, the level that can exclude a potential match before any minutia comparison begins.
+In the ACE-V (Analysis, Comparison, Evaluation, Verification) method used by every accredited forensic fingerprint laboratory, the methodology detailed in the Mayfield error topic, the identification of pattern type in the analysis stage is Level 1 detail: the first and coarsest level of information extracted from a print, the level that can exclude a potential match before any minutia comparison begins.

 Francis Galton had demonstrated by 1892 that fingerprints could be classified into broad types and that the configuration of ridges at specific landmarks could be encoded.
 But Galton's system was not scalable to an operational criminal bureau: his classification categories were too broad for large collections and his retrieval procedure was cumbersome.